Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • you owe money to Creative Australia

-• your organisation receives investment through the National Performing Arts Partnership Framework
+• you receive, or are working with an organisation that receives, investment through the National Performing Arts Partnership Framework

 You may apply for costs associated with creative collaboration and development; cultural exchange and knowledge sharing; research, experimentation, scoping and prototyping activities; and reciprocal relationship-building activities such as residency exchanges, labs and peer exchange models.